nominolo/scion/README.markdown

 Once you have a running and connected Scion server, you can use the commands provided by scion-mode:

+  * `C-c C-x C-l` (`scion-load`) load the current file with Scion.
+If the file is within a Cabal project this will prompt to use the settings from one of the components in the package description file.
+You can still choose to load only the current file using the default settings.

   * `C-c C-o` (`scion-open-cabal-project`) configures a Cabal project and loads the meta-data from a Cabal file.
 Note that this does not type check or load anything.
 If you change the Cabal file of a project, call this function to update the session with the new settings.

-  * `C-c C-L` (`scion-load`) load the current file with Scion.
-If the file is within a Cabal project this will prompt to use the settings from one of the components in the package description file.
-You can still choose to load only the current file using the default settings.

 If loading generates any errors or warnings, a buffer will appear and list them all.
 Pressing `RET` on a note will jump to its source